Building HOA Committees

 COMMON AREAS

 After installing the common areas, the Developer should document their condition before transitioning maintenance to the association.
 An inspection must confirm that everything is installed according to plan and the common areas are in good condition.
-Once the association accepts maintenance, regular inspections should monitor the common areas and address any concerns promptly.
+Once the association accepts maintenance, regular inspections should be conducted to monitor the common areas and address any concerns promptly.
 Auditing the community for maintenance issues a year before the transition is a good practice.
 This allows time for any maintenance concerns to be addressed while the Developer still controls the board.
 Failure to properly maintain the common elements throughout development can lead to problems during transition.

 The Developer should confirm that ownership of common area parcels has been conveyed to the association.
 Some counties offer special tax valuations for common area parcels, so ensure all parcels are submitted for this valuation.
 Failure to do so may result in substantial future tax bills for the association.
 This process is simple for smaller communities but may require an HOA attorney for more complex communities.
 Developers should consider having an HOA attorney audit these communities before the transition to ensure proper deed and valuation.